 I had a look around the internet for advice on travelling with children with disabilities and I was, frankly, disappointed to see how little there is—much of it is already five or more years old.
 Do you have specific tips for people who are inspired to take their kids with disabilities on vacation?
 Looking back, what would be your checklist for prepping and checklist for maintaining sanity when things, inevitably, don’t go according to plan?

 I think it’s also important to be flexible, and have a plan B if things don’t work out.
-I have sometimes made the mistake of getting my daughter all excited about something, only to find that it’s not an option.
-For example, on a recent visit to a Japanese movie theme park, I promised her that she would be able to dress up in a kimono and get made up like a maiko (geisha-in-training), only to discover that the make-up station was on a platform and the staff was inflexible about their no wheelchair rule.
-Hopefully, they will change their policy in the future, but at that time, I had to break the news to my daughter and move on to another attraction.
+And, I have sometimes made the mistake of getting my daughter all excited about something.
+Only to find that it’s not an option.
+For example, on a recent visit to a Japanese movie theme park, I promised her that she would be able to dress up in a kimono and get made up like a maiko (geisha-in-training).
+Only to discover that the make-up station was on a platform and the staff was inflexible about their no wheelchair rule.
+Hopefully, they will change their policy in the future.
+But at that time, I had to break the news to my daughter.
+And then we moved on to another attraction.

 If you are thinking of foreign travel, consider visiting more socially progressive countries, which are likely to be more accessible.